Non-Bayesian Parametric Missing-Mass Estimation: Introduction

 \subsection{Organization and notation}

 The remainder of the paper is organized as follows: Section \ref{The_model} presents the non-Bayesian parametric model of missing-mass estimation under a multinomial model, including the conventional CCRB and constrained unbiasedness for this model and the appropriate cost function.
 In Section \ref{CCRBsec}, we derive a new CCRB-type lower bound on the mmMSE.
+In Section \ref{scoring_section}, we describe the missing-mass Fisher-scoring method.
 Numerical simulations are presented in Section \ref{simulations_sec}.
 Finally, our conclusions can be found in Section \ref{Conclusionsec}.

 In the rest of this paper, vectors are denoted by boldface lowercase letters and matrices by boldface uppercase letters.
-The notations ${\mathbf{1}}_{\{A\}}$ and $\Imat$ denote the indicator function of an event $A$ and the identity matrix, respectively.
+The notations ${\mathbbm{1}}_{\{A\}}$ and $\Imat$ denote the indicator function of an event $A$ and the identity matrix, respectively.
 The vectors $\onevec $ and $\zerovec$ are column vectors of ones and zeros, respectively, and $\evec_m$ is the $m$th column of the identity matrix, all with appropriate dimensions.
 The matrix $\diag(\avec)$ denotes the diagonal matrix with vector $\avec$ on the diagonal.
 The $m$th element of the vector $\avec$, the $(m,q)$th element of the matrix $\Amat$, and the $(m_1:m_2\times q_1:q_2)$ submatrix of $\Amat$ are denoted by $a_m$, $\Amat_{m,q}$, and $\Amat_{m_1:m_2,q_1:q_2}$, respectively.
 The trace of a matrix $\Amat\in\mathbb{R}^{M\times M}$ is defined as ${\text{trace}}(\Amat)=\sum_{m=1}^M \Amat_{m,m}$.
 The gradient of a vector function, $\cvec$, of $\thetavec$, $\nabla_{\thetavecsmall}\cvec$, is a matrix in $\mathbb{R}^{K\times M}$, with the $(k,m)$th element equal to $\frac{\partial c_k}{\partial \theta_m}$, where $\cvec=\left[c_1,\ldots,c_K\right]^T$ and $\thetavec=\left[\theta_1,\ldots,\theta_M\right]^T$.
 For a scalar function $c$, we denote $\nabla_\thetavecsmall^{T} c \define (\nabla_\thetavecsmall c)^{T}$, and $\nabla_\thetavecsmall^2 c \define\nabla_\thetavecsmall \nabla_\thetavecsmall^{ T} c$.
 The notations ${\rm{E}}_{\thetavecsmall} [\cdot]$ and ${\rm{E}}_{\thetavecsmall} [\cdot|A]$ represent the expectation and conditional expectation operators, parametrized by a deterministic vector, $\thetavec$, and given the event $A$.
 For a set $X$, $|X|$ represents its cardinality.